Tip #1. Most home buyers wonder how to start and what the process might look like. We recommend that you follow this 9-point system:

 Stats for the counties covered by the Northwest Multiple Listing Service showed that, generally speaking, inventory was up substantially.
 Overall, inventory increased by more than 20% from a year ago and by almost 6% from the previous month.
 Closed sales fell by 7%, and prices dropped by an aggregate of 3%.

 Here is what these numbers tell us.
 Before I get into that, a reminder.
 All real estate is local, meaning that what is happening in one neighborhood does not necessarily reflect what is happening just a few miles away.
-For example, in certain neighborhoods in Seattle, prices have dropped by up to 15%.
+For example, in certain Seattle neighborhoods, prices have dropped by up to 15%.
 In certain neighborhoods of Bellevue, prices are up 15% over the same period.
 Generally speaking, more homes are on the market, and prices have dropped a little.

 Closed sale is a lagging indicator.
 It takes at least thirty days, and in some case much longer for a sale to close after the home buyer and the home seller have agreed to the terms of the sale.
-The January closed sale number shows sales activity in December 2025 or earlier.
+The January closed-sale number reflects sales activity in December 2025 or earlier.

 February 12, 2026